Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis

-The plus values of the proposed method come from the fact that it: \begin{itemize}[noitemsep,topsep=2pt,parsep=2.5pt] \item Is inspired by the current understanding of how cognitive processes and brain works. \item Involves explainable features that may lead to future studies. \item Works for early disease diagnosis as well as late disease diagnosis. \item Uses a simple and explainable model that is computationally light. \item Is built with no data leakage, as we have been cautious about these problems that can easily occur. \item Is validated on a publicly available database with a transparent and open access implementation code. \end{itemize}\ \\[-5.5pt] In the present paper, the data we used and the pre-processings we applied are presented in Section~\ref{Dataset}.
+In the present paper, the data we used and the pre-processings we applied are presented in Section~\ref{Dataset}.
 In Section~\ref{Method}, the basic concepts of our method and its resemblance to the mechanism underlying cognitive processes are described, furthermore, how the proposed idea can be put into practice from a mathematical point of view is also described in this section.
 In Section~\ref{Results}, the results obtained are presented along with the various validity and robustness tests, moreover, an evaluation in a more constrained settings is provided.
 Finally, the conclusion of our work is outlined in Section~\ref{conclusion}.